Ken Hodges

-Kenneth (Ken) B. Hodges III (born September 22, 1965) is a Judge of the Georgia Court of Appeals and the former Dougherty County District Attorney and was the Democratic nominee for Attorney General of Georgia in 2010.
+Kenneth (Ken) B. Hodges III (born September 22, 1965) is a judge of the Georgia Court of Appeals.
+He also served as Dougherty County District Attorney and later ran as the Democratic nominee for Attorney General of Georgia in 2010.
 In 2015, Hodges started his own law firm, Ken Hodges Law, based out of Atlanta and Albany.
-Hodges won an open seat in a contested race on the Georgia Court of Appeals in 2018, earning nearly 70% of the state-wide vote.
+In 2018, he won an open seat in a contested race on the Georgia Court of Appeals, earning nearly 70% of the statewide vote.

-Hodges was born and raised in Albany, Georgia and went on to receive his Bachelor of Arts degrees in Political Science and Sociology from Emory University in 1988 and his Juris Doctor degree from the University of Georgia School of Law in 1991.
-His wife, Melissa, grew up in Gwinnett County and graduated from The Marist School in Atlanta.
-She earned her bachelor's degree from Saint Mary's College, Notre Dame, Indiana and is a television journalist and currently is a media consultant.
+Hodges was born and raised in Albany, Georgia and went on to receive his Bachelor of Arts degrees in political science and sociology from Emory University in 1988 and his Juris Doctor degree from the University of Georgia School of Law in 1991.
+His wife, Melissa, grew up in Gwinnett County, graduated from The Marist School in Atlanta, and earned her bachelor's degree from Saint Mary's College, Notre Dame, Indiana.
+A former television journalist, she is now a media consultant.
 The couple was married in 2004 and currently live in Albany, Georgia, with their daughter and son.